 Strong growth in recycling

-Globally, the amount of recycled aluminium grew by 225 percent, from 8 million tonnes in 1990 to 18 million tonnes in 2013.
+Globally, the amount of recycled aluminium more than doubled, from 8 million tonnes in 1990 to 18 million tonnes in 2013.
 At the same time, total aluminium production increased by 200 percent.
 Forecasts from the Aluminium Institute (IAI) predict recycled scrap growing from about 18 million tonnes in 2013 to almost 31 million tonnes in 2020.
 Around 50 percent of the scrap used in recycling today is old scrap – scrap from products that have completed their use phase.

 Strategic raw materials